 It's a good idea to save your RouterOS license .key file (export your license) before starting an install of OpenWrt.

-A simple method is to use the Mikrotik WinBox Windows application, as discussed at the top of this wiki.
+A simple method is to use the Mikrotik WinBox Windows application, as discussed at the top of this page.
 See http://wiki.mikrotik.com/wiki/Manual:License.

 Otherwise, boot RouterOS and export the key to a file: